Skip to main content

 Anthropic · claude family · Official docs

 Claude Haiku 4.5 is the cost-efficiency champion of the Claude family — at $1/$5 per MTok, it delivers surprisingly frontier-adjacent quality for high-volume workloads.
 The model's biggest gotcha is verbosity: it generates roughly 2x the tokens of comparable models on equivalent tasks, which can erode cost savings if left unchecked.
 Refrase's adaptation layer addresses this by injecting conciseness directives and output-format constraints that keep responses focused.
-The XML structuring gains that benefit Opus and Sonnet apply equally to Haiku, with our eval showing a ~10% improvement from prompt adaptation.
+The XML structuring guidance that benefits Opus and Sonnet applies equally to Haiku.
 Haiku 4.5 is the first in its class to support extended thinking and computer use, making it viable for agentic workflows that were previously Sonnet-only territory.
-For judge/evaluator roles in multi-model pipelines, Haiku 4.5 offers excellent cost-performance with zero timeouts in our 46-model eval study (replacing DeepSeek V3.2 which had ~17% timeout rate).
 The 200K context limit is its main constraint — for document-heavy extraction exceeding that window, Sonnet 4.6 at 3x the price is the next step up.

 Try Refrase on a Claude Haiku 4.5 prompt